awsdocs/aws-config-developer-guide/doc_source/setup-aggregator-console.md

      1. Choose **Add source accounts** to confirm your selection\.
    + If you choose **Add my organization**, you can add all accounts in your organization to an aggregator account\.
 **Note**
-Authorization is not required when using **Add my organization** to select source accounts\.
 You must be signed in to the management account or a registered delegated administrator and all the features must be enabled in your organization\.
 If the caller is a management account, AWS Config calls `EnableAwsServiceAccess` API to [enable integration](https://docs.aws.amazon.com/organizations/latest/APIReference/API_EnableAWSServiceAccess.html) between AWS Config and AWS Organizations\.
 If the caller is a registered delegated administrator, AWS Config calls `ListDelegatedAdministrators` API to verify whether the caller is a valid delegated administrator\.
 Ensure that the management account registers delegated administrator for AWS Config service principle name \(config\.amazonaws\.com\) before the delegated administrator creates an aggregator\.
 To register a delegated administrator, see [Register a Delegated Administrator](set-up-aggregator-cli.md#register-a-delegated-administrator-cli)\.